How to Setup Cloud Nesting from Start to Finish

 • Set a HotFolder location

-4. Repeat this for each printer and cutter that should receive nested output.
+4. Repeat this for each printer and cutter that you want to be able to setup nesting for in our cloud.

 Note: These queues do not handle layout or cutting logic.
 They simply receive completed jobs from the Cloud.